01 of 14

 Once you have a rectangle of fabric sized to fit across your doll's arms (we included enough to go beyond her hands, you can always trim it back), you can fit the fabric over the doll and trim it for the arms and body.

 To fit the fabric over the doll, fold it in half, lengthwise, then widthwise to find the center of the fabric.
 Cut a narrow slit across the center lengthwise, keeping the slit to slightly less width than the doll's head.
-Now cut a slit from the center of that cut down the center fold of the fabric (at right angles to your first cut) to shape a short "T" (see the next page for a photo).
+Now cut a slit from the center of that cut down the center fold of the fabric (at right angles to your first cut) to shape a short "T".
 Carefully test the fit over the head of your doll to make sure you can get the neck opening over the doll's head.
 If your doll has a large head, or your first cuts won't fit the fabric over the doll's head cut the base of the "T" (the slit that will be down the center front) longer.